Jane-nuj/Thrive-digital/.cline/decisions/2025-05-13-mobile-layout-improvements.md

 1. Fixed the hamburger menu icon positioning in the mobile header
 2. Improved the responsive typography for headings, particularly the h1 on the homepage
 3. Fixed contact page spacing issues - increased vertical spacing between navbar and title
+4. Made the contact page h1 sizing consistent with the homepage h1 on mobile views

 ## Implementation Details